Carlo Gesualdo: Early life

-Gesualdo's family had acquired the principality of Venosa in what is now the Province of Potenza, Southern Italy, in 1560.
-He was probably born on March 30, 1566, three years after his older brother Luigi, though some sources have stated that he was born on March 8.
-Older ones give the year of birth as c.
+Gesualdo's family had acquired the principality of Venosa, in what is now the Province of Potenza, Southern Italy, in 1560.
+He was probably born on 30 March 1566, three years after his older brother, Luigi, though some sources have stated that he was born on 8 March.
+Older sources give the year of birth as c.
 1560 or 1561, but this is no longer accepted.
 A letter from Gesualdo's mother, Geronima Borromeo, indicates that the year is most likely 1566.
 Gesualdo's uncle was Carlo Borromeo, later Saint Charles Borromeo.
 His mother was the niece of Pope Pius IV.